Allan Holdsworth: Compositions and style

 Holdsworth's solo compositions are primarily instrumental, but vocals were prominent on all his 1980s albums except Sand.
 Two of his most recurring singers were Paul Williams (featured on I.O.U., Road Games and Metal Fatigue) and Rowanne Mark (Atavachron and Secrets).
 Additionally, he sang lead vocals on Igginbottom's Wrench and The Things You See, something he never did again.
-Early in his career he occasionally played violin (Velvet Darkness, Sunbird, The Things You See and I.O.U.) and acoustic guitar (Bundles, Velvet Darkness, U.K., Gazeuse! and Metal Fatigue).
-He felt he was not proficient at acoustic guitar because its percussive tonal quality didn't accommodate the kind of legato playing he favored.
+Early in his career he occasionally played violin (Velvet Darkness, Sunbird, Temporary Fault, The Things You See, I.O.U., "The Man Who Waved at Trains" by Soft Machine and "Upon Tomorrow" by Tempest) and acoustic guitar (Bundles, Velvet Darkness, U.K., Gazeuse! and Metal Fatigue).
+He felt he was not proficient at acoustic guitar because its percussive tonal quality did not accommodate the kind of legato playing he favoured.

-Holdsworth's playing style combined elements of jazz and progressive rock, and drew upon scale forms often derived from those such as the lydian, harmonic major, diminished, augmented, whole tone, chromatic and altered scales.
-In his instructional video for example he mentioned that he often played altered scales that are unusual to the average player, such as F minor major 7th with a raised 4th, while also displaying an ability to recognize such complex scales in chord form with voicings up and down the neck, with each note being a member of a family.
+Holdsworth's playing style combined elements of jazz and progressive rock, and drew upon scale forms often derived from those such as the Lydian, harmonic major, diminished, augmented, whole tone, chromatic and altered scales.
+In an instructional video, he mentioned that he often played altered scales that are unusual to the average player, such as F minor major 7th with a raised 4th, while also displaying an ability to recognize such complex scales in chord form with voicings up and down the neck, with each note being a member of a family.

-In his solos he extensively used various fast legato techniques such as slides, hammer-ons and pull-offs (the latter being a personalised method more akin to a 'reversed' hammer-on); all of which produce a fluid lead sound.
+In his solos he extensively used various fast legato techniques such as slides, hammer-ons and pull-offs (the latter being a personalised method more akin to a "reversed" hammer-on); all of which produce a fluid lead sound.
 One of the reasons for his renowned emphasis on legato, as opposed to picking, stemmed from a desire to make the sound between picked and legato notes indistinguishable.